 Sharon Olds on the joy and peril of writing deeply personal poetry

-Eleanor Wachtel spoke to Sharon Olds on stage at the Vancouver Writers Festival.
+Olds spoke to Eleanor Wachtel on stage at the Vancouver Writers Festival in 2016.

 Graphic, or accurate?